-3-Year Capital Project Plan
+Three-Year Capital Project Plan

-New: A standardized 3-Year Capital Project Plan document is provided within application documents and is required with Phase II submissions.
+A standardized Three-Year Capital Project Plan document is provided within application documents and is required with Phase II submissions.
 This document will inform OPRHP of the factors outlined below and may serve to allow for future consideration of capital project funding.
+If updates to this document are needed during the season, TMEs must submit a revised version to their Local Sponsor.
+Snowmobile Associations should identify capital projects by individual snowmobile club.